SSilence/php-imap-client/docs/guide-en/Usage.md

     echo $error->getInfo();
 };
 ```
 The above code connects you to a mail server and makes sure it connected.
-Change the variables to your informatin
+Change the variables to your information
 #### After connection
 There are many things you can do after the code above.
 For example you can get and echo all folders